PixarV/terraform-provider-r4/docs/resources/paas_service.md

 ~> **Note** All the parameters in the `database` block are editable.

-The `database` block has the following structure:
+The `database` block structure is described below.

+The following arguments are required:

+* `name` - (Required) The database name.

+The following arguments are optional:

 * `backup_enabled` - (Optional) Indicates whether backup is enabled for the database.
     * _Default value:_ `false`